h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Message-Authentication-Code

 Similarly, the Message-Authentication-Code attribute defined in {{RFC6218, Section 3.3}} MUST NOT be sent over a RADIUS/1.1 connection.
-That attribute MUST be treated the same as Message-Authenticator, above.
+If it is received in a packet, it MUST be treated as "invalid attribute" as defined in {{RFC6929, Section 2.8}}.

-As the Message-Authentication-Code attribute is no longer used in RADIUS/1.1, the related MAC-Randomizer attribute {{RFC6218, Section 3.2}} is also no longer used.
-It MUST also be treated the same way as Message-Authenticator, above.
+As the Message-Authentication-Code attribute is no longer used in RADIUS/1.1, the related MAC-Randomizer attribute {{RFC6218, Section 3.2}} MUST NOT be sent over a RADIUS/1.1 connection.
+If it is received in a packet, it MUST be treated as "invalid attribute" as defined in {{RFC6929, Section 2.8}}.

 ## CHAP, MS-CHAP, etc.